Retirement Plans FAQs regarding 403(b) Tax-Sheltered Annuity Plans

 timely adopts a pre-approved plan with a favorable opinion letter (or timely applies for an individual determination letter for the 403(b) plan once this is available).

-As of January 1, 2010, employers with existing 403(b) plans can rely that the form of their plan documents satisfy the 403(b) requirements if they retroactively correct plan defects during the plan’s remedial amendment period.
+Employers with existing 403(b) plans as of January 1, 2010, can rely that the form of their plan documents satisfy the 403(b) requirements if they retroactively correct plan defects during the plan’s remedial amendment period.

-Reliance for employers who establish a 403(b) plan on or after January 1, 2010, is retroactive to the plan’s effective date if the employers either:
+Reliance for employers who establish a 403(b) plan on or after January 1, 2010, is retroactive to the plan’s effective date if the employer timely adopts a pre-approved plan with a favorable opinion letter, or timely applies for an individual determination letter and corrects any form defects retroactive to the plan’s effective date.

 Does having a written plan cause a non-ERISA 403(b) plan to become subject to ERISA?